Xuhao/china_region_fu/README.md

     bundle install

-After you install the gem, you need run the generator:
+After you install the gem, you need run below tasks one by one:

+1. Copy migration file to your app.

+    rake china_region_fu_engine:install:migrations

+2. Run db:migrate to create region tables.

+    rake db:migrate

+3. Download the latest regions.yml form [github](https://raw.github.com/Xuhao/china_region_data/master/regions.yml).

+    rake region:download

+4. Import regions to database.

+    rake region:import

+You also can use below generator to do the same things:

     rails g china_region_fu:install

-   It will:
-   * Generate `db/migrate/<timestamp>create_china_region_tables.rb` migrate file to your app.
-   * Download [https://github.com/Xuhao/china_region_data/raw/master/regions.yml](https://github.com/Xuhao/china_region_data/raw/master/regions.yml) to config/regions.yml.
-   * Run `rake db:migrate`.
-   * Run `rake region:import`.

-   Now you have there ActiveRecord modules: `Province`, `City`, `District`.

-Region data if from [ChinaRegionData](https://github.com/Xuhao/china_region_data), check it out to see what kind of data you have now.
+Region data is from [ChinaRegionData](https://github.com/Xuhao/china_region_data), check it out to see what kind of data you have now.

 If you want to customize the region modules you can run the generator:

     rails g china_region_fu:models

    This will create:

     create  app/models/province.rb
     create  app/models/city.rb
     create  app/models/district.rb